Red plate. One mate | New rules for red P-platers

 • Exemptions may apply to have more than one passenger

-• A fine of $200 and two demerit points will apply which is the same as the existing midnight to 5am curfew for Red P plate drivers.
+• A fine of $200 and two demerit points will apply which is the same as the existing midnight to 5am curfew for red P plate drivers.

-Exemption to the new law
+Exemptions to the new law

 There are three exemptions to the passenger limit law which will only apply if:

-The complete curfew on Red P-Plate driving between midnight and 5am will continue to apply.
+The complete curfew on red P-Plate driving between midnight and 5am will continue to apply.
 Find out more about driving on your P-plates.

 Further initiatives to promote safer driving and save lives